PAST & FUTURE

 — Isaac Newton (and many others)

 We designed UP because, to our knowledge, nothing quite like it existed.
 In our 20 years of upgrading people, we’ve never seen a program like UP.
-And it seemed painfully obvious that something like it should exist.
-It’s at least a worthy experiment.
+But it seemed painfully obvious that something like it should exist.
+It was at least a worthy experiment.

-- Economics as a separate discipline was invented in 1776
+- Economics as a separate discipline was introduced in 1776

-- Experimental psychology was invented in the 1830s
+- Experimental psychology as a practice was introduced in 1879

-- Humanistic psychology was invented in the 1920s
+- Humanistic psychology as a practice was introduced in the 1950s

 - Project management was popularized in the 1950s